 The small Refresh Firefox dialog or window will come up now.

-• Click on the Refresh Firefox button to affirm things.
+• Click on the Refresh Firefox button to confirm things.

 Firefox will now initiate proceedings for the reset operation.
 You will be allowed to watch the events as they proceed.